top of page

 Increase the twist, hold for longer

 Reach one arm across your body.
-Use your other hand to gently pull the arm closer to your chest.
+Use your other hand to gently pull it closer to your chest.
+Try this shoulder stretch now for fast relief and better mobility.

 Increase the pull, hold for longer